teklal/global-services/app/services/_livelihood/livelihood-security_en.md

 In emergencies, priority is to identify the impact in terms of food and basic needs, identify main sources of food and income before the disaster and coping strategies to:

-- Respond to immediate needs for food and basic needs assistance but also,
+- Respond to immediate needs for food and basic needs assistance.
 - Prevent further deterioration of the situation by identifying risks related to further depletion of household personal / productive assets and negative coping strategies.
 - Set a conducive environment to promote recovery of economic activities and food production for sustainable impact on individual, households and communities.